canonical/opensearch-operator/docs/how-to/upgrade.md

 4. Upgrade: Only one app unit will be upgraded once started.
   In case of failure, roll back with `juju refresh`.
 5. Resume upgrade: The upgrade can be resumed if the upgrade of the first unit is successful.
-  All units in an app will be executed sequentially from the highest to lowest unit number.
+  All units in an app will be upgraded sequentially from the highest to lowest unit number.
 6. (optional) Scale back: Remove no longer necessary units created in step 2 (if any).
 7. Post-upgrade check: Ensure all units are in the proper state and the cluster is healthy.